 In moderate to severe cases of droopiness, breast lift must be performed at the same time as breast augmentation in order to restore aesthetic shape.
 Please read the section on this website on Breast Lift procedures if you suffer from droopiness.
 Patients that need a Breast Lift and go to a surgeon that uses massive Implants instead of performing a Breast Lift will end up with huge droopy breasts that will cause a lot of neck and back pain.

 Secondly, some patients specifically want less fullness in the upper quadrant.
 Teardrop breast implants certainly offer less fullness in these particular situations.
-It should be noted however, that this request tends to be very personal, as most women are seeking breast augmentations in order to obtain upper pole fullness.

 6. Breast Implant Size

 In a recent survey, over 50% of patients undergoing breast augmentation stated an average to full C-cup was their desired postoperative goal.
 D-cup was the second most popular request at 35%.
 Small C-cup is the third commonest followed by full-D and Double D cups.